 - Register as a client of OAA by filling out and submitting your intake form.
 Please log-in to your Accommodate student portal to access the intake form.

 - Submit to OAA documentation from a medical or mental health professional by uploading to your Accommodate student portal: Emotional Support Animal Recommendation Form.

 - Once OAA has all necessary documentation, OAA will notify the Housing Office.

 - The Housing Office will reach out to the student to discuss housing expectations for the student and their animal.
 Students are not permitted to have their animal in housing until the Campus Living Office has officially approved the animal.

-Accommodations for Emotional Support Animals must be renewed each semester via Semester Requests on Accommodate.
+Accommodations for Emotional Support Animals must be renewed each academic year via Additional Accommodation Request in Accommodate.